-MULTIPLE ROUTES TO CLAUSE UNION: THE DIACHRONY OF COMPLEX VERB PHRASES
+MULTIPLE ROUTES TO CLAUSE UNION: THE DIACHRONY OF SYNTACTIC COMPLEXITY

-T. Givón

-University of Oregon

-Eugene, Oregon

-and

-White Cloud Ranch
+T. Givón University of Oregon Eugene, Oregon and White Cloud Ranch Ignacio, Colorado

-Ignacio, Colorado

-1 Introduction
+1. Introduction

-This paper proceeds with two main premises in mind, both of which, for better or worse, I have always been inclined to take for granted:
+I write this paper with two main premises in mind, both of which I have always taken for granted:

-- (i) The phenomenon of complex predicates is better viewed in the broader context of syntactic complexity; more specifically, of syntactically-complex clauses and cognitively-complex events. - (ii) A synchronic typology, of whatever syntactic domain, can only make full sense from a diachronic perspective; that is, as a typology of the diachronic pathways that gave rise to the attested synchronic types within the domain.
+- (I) The phenomenon of complex predicates is better viewed in the broader context of syntactic complexity; more specifically, of syntactically-complex clauses and cognitively-complex events. - (ii) A synchronic typology, of whatever syntactic domain, can only make full sense from a diachronic perspective; that is, as a typology of the diachronic pathways that gave rise to the attested synchronic types within the domain.